bavario-lginc/c-smash/documentation/using_variables.md

 name = string value
 name = int value
 name = bool value
+name = array value
 ```
-This creates a new variable named after `name` and assigns either an integer or a string to it.
+This creates a new variable named after `name` and assigns either an integer, a string or an array to it.
 You can also assign the keywords `True` and `False` to it, which will be converted to `0` and `1` respectively.
 The variable can then be called by another command later.

-**Note:** This command may output `Writing value to memory...`.
-This is just for debugging purposes, and will be removed in future versions.
 ## Performing Arithmetic
 ```
 name = int a + int b // Addition